tanmay-bhat/zonekeeper/README.md

 ### Running The Example Stack

 Refer to `examples/README.md` for instructions on running the example stack which includes `metrics-exporter`, `vmstack` and `zonekeeper`.

+### Metrics
+Zonekeeper exposes metrics the below on `/metrics` endpoint by default at port 8080 :
+- `zonekeeper_label_updates_failed_total` : The total number of pod label updates that failed.
+- `zonekeeper_label_updates_total` : The total number of pod label updates that succeeded.
+- `zonekeeper_nodes_watched` : The total number nodes that are being watched by zonekeeper.
+- `zonekeeper_k8s_reconciliations_total` : The total number of kubernetes reconciliations that have been performed by zonekeeper.